 A quality Santa Barbara Spanish-style home design will often have layers of architectural details throughout.
 Wrought iron planter baskets, and a pendant light suspended by a heavy iron bracket are layered design elements in this particular design.

-Spanish Home Under Construction in Santa Barbara, CA
+Split-Level Spanish Home Under Construction in Santa Barbara

 One of the most recognizable design elements of a Santa Barbara Spanish home is the roof.
 Here the red tile roofing process is underway.